 Recipe By Chef Dave Smoke McCluskey

 Pozole rojo (or red pozole) is a beloved Mexican soup that has been enjoyed for centuries.
-This traditional recipe from Chef Dave Smoke McCluskey serves up a taste of the past with heirloom corn that has been nixtamalized with wood ash, lending the stew deep and complex flavors with a hint of smoke.
+This traditional recipe from Chef Dave Smoke McCluskey serves up a taste of the past with hominy made from heirloom corn that has been nixtamalized with wood ash, lending the stew deep and complex flavors with a hint of smoke.
 This is a pozole for real pozole fanatics featuring a rich home made pork broth with scorched onions, and toasted whole chilis that compliments, rather than overwhelms, the taste of the corn which is truly the star.

 Pozole Rojo Recipe